ismb/jemma/howtoc.md

 ### Interested in contributing ?

 The JEMMA development team is always looking for developers willing to help us improving the system.

-To get the code and set-up your Eclipse PDE you can follow <a href="https://github.com/ismb/jemma/wiki/Contribute">this guide</a>.
+You can follow <a href="https://github.com/ismb/jemma/wiki/Contribute">this guide</a> to get the code and set-up your Eclipse environment and develop JEMMA.

 The main on-going, planned and requested developments can be discovered from the <a href="http://github.com/ismb/jemma/wiki/milestones" target="_parent">Milestones page</a> or by directly accessing the <a href="http://github.com/ismb/jemma/issues" target="_parent">JEMMA GitHub tracker</a>.
 Contributions (new features, bug fixes, etc. ) can also be made directly by <a href="http://github.com/ismb/jemma/fork" target="_parent">forking us on GitHub</a> and submitting your pull requests.

-In case you find some bugs you can either open a new ticket on the <a href="http://github.com/ismb/jemma/issues" target="_parent">JEMMA GitHub tracker</a> or discuss them  th the [JEMMA Development Team](./devteam.html) .
+In case you find some bugs, you can check existing issues on the <a href="http://github.com/ismb/jemma/issues" target="_parent">JEMMA GitHub tracker</a> or in the <a href="https://groups.google.com/forum/#!forum/jemma-general" target="_parent">Mailing List archives</a>.
+If you don't find the solution, please signal your issue to the [Mailing List](./devteam.html) .

-###Contacts
-Please refer to the [Contacts / Mailing List](./devteam.html) page to obtain information about how to contact the development team